 Being in control of most of the elements of your goal will keep you inspired.
 With sub-goals and a broader definition of success, even if you don’t reach the big goal (that you couldn’t control), you still will have taken the right steps and positive actions.

 True For Most Goals

 The same is true in other contexts.
-At work, you can set a goal to get a 3% raise by the end of the year, but there can be many reasons a raise may or may not happen.
-Many (if not most) of these reasons aren’t in your control.
+At work, you can set a goal to get a 3% raise by the end of the year.
+But there may be many reasons a raise will or will not happen.
+A large number of those reasons aren’t in your control.